NI Music Prize 2018. Thursday 15th November. Ulster Hall.

-Over 80 industry and media cast their vote for the best Album of the last twelve months.
+Over 80 industry and media cast their vote for the best Album ( Between August 17 - August 18).
 They were also invited to nominate for Best Live, Best Single and the Oh Yeah Contender Award for best emerging act.

-A second round of voting is currently under way, for all but Best Single, which has now gone to public vote - you can vote at www.thethinair.net
+A second round of voting then took place for all but Best Single which went to public vote.

 The NI Music Prize is coordinated by the Oh Yeah Music Centre and is supported by Belfast City Council, Arts Council of Northern Ireland, British Council, PRS (Performing Rights Society), PPL (Phonographic Performance Limited), Help Musician’s Northern Ireland, Invest Northern Ireland and Tourism Ireland.